|

 mail@historiclakes.org

-The historical information on this web site is provided as a public service by America’s Historic Lakes.
-America’s Historic Lakes has attempted to be as accurate as possible in our presentation of this historical material.
-However, we make no claims, guarantees or promises about the accuracy, currency, or completeness of the information provided.
-In no event shall the publishers; America’s Historic Lakes or their agents, be liable for any errors or omissions with respect to any information on this site.
+The historical information on this web site is provided as a public service by James P. Millard.
+I have attempted to be as accurate as possible in my presentation of this historical material.
+However, I make no claims, guarantees or promises about the accuracy, currency, or completeness of the information provided.
+In no event shall the publisher; James P. Millard, be liable for any errors or omissions with respect to any information on this site.
+Material submitted by guest contributors and published on the site is the property of the contributor and may be removed at any time at my discretion or upon request of the contributor.
 This website occasionally provides links to sites of other organizations maintained by third parties.
 These links do not constitute an endorsement of the content, viewpoint, accuracy, opinions, policies, products, services, or accessibility of that website.
-Links to third-party websites are provided as a public service and convenience to users of our site; America’s Historic Lakes does not control, endorse or recommend the content on sites we may link to.
+Links to third-party websites are provided as a public service and convenience to users of our site; James P. Millard/America’s Historic Lakes does not control, endorse or recommend the content on sites we may link to.
 Once connected to another website, you are subject to the terms and conditions of that website.